 A dialectical behavior therapy (DBT) program is a type of psychotherapy treatment.
 It differs from other remedies as it uses a cognitive-behavioral approach.
 Its main goal is to teach you how to live in the moment.

-- Individual Therapy: Upon learning behavioral skills during the group setting, you will be applying them in the individual therapy session.
+- Individual therapy – Upon learning behavioral skills during the group setting, you will be applying them in the individual therapy session.
 The trained professional teaches you how to adapt these behavioral skills to personal life challenges.

-- Phone Coaching: When in a difficult situation, you can call your therapist in between sessions for guidance.
+- Phone coaching – When in a difficult situation, you can call your therapist in between sessions for guidance.
 With a dialectical behavior therapy program (DBT), your therapist is always there to assist you.
 One distinct advantage of DBT is that even trained professionals have a consultation team.
 They meet with the team to ask for aid in helping you navigate through complex issues in life.

-What are the Treatment Goals of DBT?
+What Are the Treatment Goals of DBT?

 The DBT program recognizes your support system to be an essential part of addressing your current issues.
-For this reason, part of the treatment process is to get your family, friends, peers, colleagues, and others in your circle involved in your treatment.
-With their involvement, goals of DBT programs include:
+For this reason, part of the therapy process is to get your family, friends, peers, colleagues, and others in your circle involved in your treatment.
+With their involvement, the goals of DBT programs include:

 - Develop new skills and strengths.